Vishal0540/Playtore-Analytics/README.md

 2. **CSV Corruption:** Due to data corruption or quality issues, some records from the original dataset were removed to ensure data integrity.

+3. **Limited Resources:** Due to time constraints and the use of a free trial with a limited master node, the analysis was performed on a subset of the dataset filtered across specific conditions.

 ## Project Structure